 In 2007 Letters and Sounds was published by the Department for Education.

-They also published a list of 100 words for children to learn during the Reception Year and Year 1 followed by a list of the next 200 frequently occurring words in children’s literature.
+They also published a list of the top 100 words appearing in children’s literature from the Children’s Printed Word Database (Masterson, Stuart, Dixon, Lovejoy 2003) for children to learn during the Reception Year and Year 1, followed by a list of the next 200 frequently occurring words in children’s literature.

 82 of the words on Dr Solity’s list were included.
 The 18 words not included are:

 ‘after, am, away, because, did, has, last, live, new, next, other, our, over, take, three, today, two, us’.

 These particular words are all on the list of the next 200 most frequently used words in the Children’s Printed Word Database.
 Only the word ‘today’ is not included.